 WHAT I'M WORKING ON NOW

-I’m researching book #3, the last story in the trilogy.
-This one is about Radha, who is now 33 years old.
+I’ve just finished book #3, the last story in the trilogy.
+This one is about Radha, who is now 32 years old.
 She works as a perfumer in Paris.
 She’s married to a Parisian, has two little girls, and is on the cusp of designing her signature scent when an unwelcome visitor from book #1 shows up at her door.
 Will she acknowledge the acquaintance or pretend she’s never met him before?
 How will Lakshmi’s help be enlisted to resolve the betrayals and deceptions?
 I’m loving the research into how perfumes are made, imagining what Radha would concoct (she had such a talent for mixing henna paste and paints as a girl) and designing the lengths she’ll go to hide her past.

 MY WRITING PROCESS